 Some of the activities will require no booking at all – you can simply walk up and have a go!
 This allows you to pack your days full of activities but still leave that little bit of flexibility to try something new.

 It wouldn’t be a festival without great music!
 The main stage will play host to a lot of amazing artists to watch and listen to throughout the day and in the evenings.
-See below for the great line-up and schedule this year!

 There will be a fantastic range of food producers representing both the local South West food and treats from further afield and a variety of food trucks typically found at festivals that should be accepting contactless payment.